7442charles/flutter1-cih/assets/markdowns/kitchen101/knife_skills.md

 - Pay attention to your fingers and maintain proper hand positioning to avoid accidents.
 - When not in use, store your knives in a knife block or on a magnetic strip to protect the blades and prevent injuries.

-Remember, practice is key to improving your knife skills.
-Start with simple ingredients and gradually move on to more challenging tasks.
-With time and practice, you will become more confident and proficient in handling a knife.

 Happy slicing and dicing!